lcp Skip to Main Content

 Is Lean Bad For You?

-Sometimes, people add alcohol to their lean, which is extremely harmful.
+Sometimes, people add alcohol to their lean, which can increase the risk of serious, permanently damaging side effects and overdose.

 Some effects of adding alcohol to lean can include: